gstamp/goclipsay/README.md

 - `pkg/tts/azuretts.go`: Contains the `AzureTTSClient` struct and its methods for interacting with Azure TTS service.
 - `pkg/tts/openaitts.go`: Contains the `OpenAIClient` struct and its methods for interacting with OpenAI TTS service.
 - `pkg/tts/tts.go`: Contains the `TTS` interface that both `AzureTTSClient` and `OpenAIClient` implement.

+just some test changes to see what happens if you delete a branch and a PR exists on that branch